-USER NOTE: All Self-Verification and Pre-Construction Notification activities shall comply with all applicable terms, General Conditions and any additional eligibility requirements below.
+All Self-Verification and Pre-Construction Notification activities must comply with all applicable terms, general conditions, and any additional eligibility requirements below.

-REGIONAL GENERAL PERMITS FOR THE STATE OF CONNECTICUT (GPs) APPENDIX A Non-Tidal and Non-Navigable Waters and Wetlands (INLAND) are defined as waters that are regulated under Section 404 of the Clean Water Act, including rivers, streams, lakes, ponds, and wetlands.
-These resource areas exclude Section 10 Navigable Water (definition below).
-The jurisdictional boundaries are the ordinary high water mark (OHWM) in the absence of adjacent wetlands; beyond the OHWM to the limit of a djacent wetlands when a djacent wetlands are present; and the wetland limit when only wetlands are present.
-Tidal, Coastal & Navigable waters of the U.S. (COASTAL) subject to Section 10 Rivers and Harbors Act of 1899 are those waters subject to the ebb and flow of the tide in a ddition to the non-tidal portions of the Connecticut River from Long Island Sound to the Massachusetts state border.
-The jurisdictional limits are the mean high water mark (MHWM) in tidal waters and the ordinary high water mark (OHWM) in non-tidal portions of the federally-designated navigable rivers.
-For the purposes of these GPs, fill placed in the area between the mean high water mark (MHWM) and the high tide line (HTL), and in the bordering and contiguous wetlands to tidal waters are also reviewed in this Na viga ble Waters LIST OF GPs section.
-Work in these waters that includes a discharge of dredged or fill material is regulated under Section 404 of the Clean Water Act seaward List of dis of the HTL.
-GP Activity # Category of Activity GP1.
-Aids to navigation & temporary recreational structures (Coastal only) GP 2.
-Repair or maintenance of existing currently serviceable, authorized, or grandfathered structures & fills and removal of structures (Coastal and Inland) GP3.
-Moorings (Coastal only) GP 4.
-Pile-supported structures & floats, including boat lifts/hoists & other miscellaneous structures & work (Coastal only) GP 5.
-Boat ramps and marine railways (Coastal and Inland) GP 6.
-Utilities including lines, outfall and intake structures and a ppurtenant features (Coastal and Inland) GP7.
-Dredging, transport & disposal of dredged material, beach nourishment & rock removal and rock relocation (Coastal only) GP 8.
-Discharges of dredged or fill material incidental to the construction of bridges (Coastal only) GP 9.
-New shoreline and bank stabilization projects and Living Shorelines (Coastal and Inland) GP 10.
-Aquatic habitat restoration, establishment, and enhancement activities (Coastal and Inland) GP 11.
-Fish and wildlife harvesting activities (Coastal and Inland) GP 12.
-Oil spill and hazardous material response operations (Coastal and Inland) GP 13.
-Cleanup of hazardous and toxic waste and removal of contaminated soil (Coastal and Inland) GP 14.
-Scientific measurement and monitoring devices (Coastal and Inland) GP 15.
-Survey and exploratory survey activities (Coastal and Inland) GP 16.
-Aqua culture & Mariculture Activities (Coastal only) GP 17.
-New and expansion of recreational, residential, institutional, and commercial developments (Inland only) GP 18.
-Wetland crossings for linear transportation projects (Inland only) GP 19.
-Stream river and brook crossings (not including wetland crossings) (Coastal and Inland) GP 20.
-Energy generation and renewable energy facilities and hydropower projects (Coastal and Inland) GP 21.
-Temporary fill not associated with a regulated General Permit activity (Inland only) GP 22.
-Modification and Improvement of Existing Minor drainage features and Mosquito Control (Coastal only) GP 23.
-Agricultural Activities (Inland only) GP 24.
-Reserved GP 25.
-Reserved
+"INLAND" as written in this appendix refers to non-tidal and non-navigable waters and wetlands, which are defined as waters that are regulated under Section 404 of the CWA, including rivers, streams, lakes, ponds, and wetlands.
+These resource areas exclude Section 10 Na vigable Waters of the U.S, which are defined in Appendix F. The jurisdictional boundaries are the ordinary high water mark (OHW) in the absence of a djacent wetlands; beyond OHW to the limit of a djacent wetlands when adjacent wetlands are present; and the wetland limit when only wetlands are present.

+"COASTAL" as written in this appendix refers to tidal, coastal & navigable waters of the U.S. These waters, subject to Section 10 of the Rivers and Harbors Act of 1899, are those waters subject to the ebb and flow of the tide in addition to the non-tidal portions of the Connecticut River from Long Island Sound to the Massachusetts state border.
+The jurisdictional limits are the mean high water mark (MHW) in tidal waters and OHW in non-tidal portions of the federally-designated navigable rivers.
+For the purposes of these GPs, fill placed in the area between MHW and the high tide line (HTL), in the bordering and contiguous wetlands to tidal waters, are also reviewed in the "coastal" sections below.
+Work in these waters that includes a discharge of dredged or fill material is regulated under Section 404 of the CWA seaward of HTL.

+GP Activity # Category of Activity GP 1 Aids to na vigation & temporary recreational structures (Coastal only) GP 2 Repair or maintenance of existing currently serviceable, authorized, or grandfathered structures & fills and removal of structures (Coastal and Inland) GP3 Moorings (Coastal only) GP 4 Pile-supported structures & floats, including boat lifts/hoists & other miscellaneous structures & work (Coastal only) GP 5 Boat ramps and marine railways (Coastal and Inland) GP 6 Utilities including lines, outfall and intake structures and appurtenant features (Coastal and Inland) GP7 Dredging, transport & disposal of dredged material, beach nourishment & rock removal and rock relocation (Coastal only) GP8 Discharges of dredged or fill material incidental to the construction of bridges (Coastal only) GP 9 New shoreline and bank stabilization projects and Living Shorelines (Coastal and Inland) GP 10 Aquatic habitat restoration, establishment, and enhancement activities (Coastal and Inland) GP 11 Fish and wildlife harvesting activities (Coastal and Inland) GP 12 Oil spill and hazardous material response operations (Coastal and Inland) GP 13 Cleanup of hazardous and toxic waste and removal of contaminated soil (Coastal and Inland) GP 14 Scientific measurement and monitoring devices (Coastal and Inland) GP 15 Survey and exploratory survey activities (Coastal and Inland) GP 16 Aqua culture & Mariculture Activities (Coastal only) GP 17 New and expansion of recreational, residential, institutional, and commercial developments (Inland only) GP 18 Wetland crossings for linear transportation projects (Inland only) GP 19 Stream river and brook crossings (not including wetland crossings) (Coastal and Inland) GP 20 Energy generation and renewable energy facilities and hydropower projects (Coastal and Inland) GP 21 Temporary fill not a ssociated with a regulated General Permit activity (Inland only) GP 22 Modification and Improvement of Existing Minor drainage features and Mosquito Control (Coastal only) GP 23 Agricultural Activities (Inland only)